How a Countdown Induction works

 All of 'down' has to do with sleep, dark, quiet, sad, etc.

 All of 'up' has to do with bright, alert, active, happy, etc.

 So if I tell you that I am going to count down, this causes you to expect things to go quiet and relaxed, as when preparing for sleep.
 I add to that by lowering my voice in ever deeper, 'darker' tones and getting more quiet as I reach the lower numbers.
 This triggers the entire metaphoric equivalence of 'down = sleep' and your body responds to that.

 Then I add an visualization of going down stairs, or floors in a building, or down an escalator etc., and this adds another matching metaphoric element.

 I then add to that suggestions that you relax your muscles.
 The physical metaphor of 'relaxation = prepare for sleep' takes effect even more powerfully.
 This triggers more automatic responses.
 Then I suggest that you focus on your breathing, or the position of your hands, or some other physical aspect and your mind begins to get dissociated.

 Put all of that together and most people slip into trance.

 Whether you count 1 - 10 or 10 - 1 is irrelevant.
 Both can be considered going up or down, depending on how you choose to look at them.
 We are all comfortable with either direction.
 What is important is that you tell the client that the progression equals 'down'.
 That then triggers the metaphor equivalence.

 A countdown induction doesn't need to be numbers

-So, you do not need to use numbers, but numbers have the advantage of tapping into existing fundamental metaphors linked to preparation for sleep and relaxation.
+So, you do not need to use numbers.
+But numbers have the advantage of tapping into existing fundamental metaphors, and these are already linked to sleep and relaxation.
 So half the job is done.